 - Supporting documentation

 A Protection Profile is a document that stipulates the security functionality that must be included in a Common Criteria evaluation.
-Agencies can have confidence that the scope of an evaluation against a DSD-approved Protection Profile covers the necessary security functionality expected of the evaluated product and known security threats will have been addressed.
+Agencies can have confidence that the scope of an evaluation against an ASD-approved Protection Profile covers the necessary security functionality expected of the evaluated product and known security threats will have been addressed.
 The effectiveness and integrity of cryptographic functions are also within the scope of product evaluations performed in line with Protection Profiles.

 In the past a Common Criteria evaluation has been conducted at a specified Evaluation Assurance Level (EAL).
 However, Protection Profiles do not incorporate this scale as the Protection Profile describes the complete set of a product’s security functionality, against which it is evaluated.
 Products evaluated against a Protection Profile will still appear on DSD’s Evaluated Products List (EPL) but with the relevant Protection Profile rather than an EAL.

 Protection Profiles provide better assurance in the security of evaluated products EALs.
 During the transition to Protection Profiles, a cap of EAL 2 now applies for all traditional EAL-based evaluations overseen by ASD.

 |Mobile products||Protection Profile for Mobile Device Fundamentals (PDF)

 ASD Mandatory Requirements Addendum (PDF)

 |Network-related devices||Protection Profile for IPsec Virtual Private Network (VPN) Clients (PDF)||January 2013|